kennhung/flutter_todoapp/README.md

 # flutter_todoapp

-An todo app made with futter
+A todo app made with flutter

 ## Getting Started